FHE-Swap/fheswap-contracts/README.md

 ## Current Status: Phase 2 In Progress 🚧

-We have successfully implemented the foundational wrapper system and are now developing the core AMM contracts.
-The factory contract is complete and ready for pair creation and management.
+We have successfully implemented the foundational wrapper system, factory contract, router contract, and token converter.
+The core AMM infrastructure is nearly complete, with only the FHEPair contract remaining in development.

 ### What Works Now